Let's get you started transferring an account to Fidelity

 When is additional documentation needed?

+We recommend that you have a statement from the account you’re transferring available for all transfers.
 If you've experienced a major life event, like marriage, divorce, or the loss of a loved one, you may be asked to provide additional documentation as part of the transfer process.

 The table below shows the paperwork you'll need if the name information registered on your current external accounts differs from what you have at Fidelity.